hardik20/candidate-tests/README.md

 Included in this repo is a small React application created by [create-react-app](https://facebook.github.io/create-react-app)

-Get get the application running make sure that you have Node.js installed which you can get from here [https://nodejs.org](https://nodejs.org)
+To get the application running make sure that you have Node.js installed which you can get from here [https://nodejs.org](https://nodejs.org)

 Afterwards run `npm install` in the project root to install all dependencies